 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Clayton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Clayton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Clayton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.26% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Clayton is quite a bit lower than the national average among all cities of 21.84%: just 12.26% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Clayton in 2022 was $23,140, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $92,560 for a family of four.